HashGame1999/HashGameRipple/README.md

 - Jackpot: your code is the same with **JakepotCode**.

 ### Invite friend:
-Just tell your friend to set referral address of first payment transaction to your account address.
+Just tell your friend to set referral address of first payment(to GameAccount) to your account address.

 ## Promotional Plans
 ### Shareholder Plan:
-Any XRP holder who send 10000 XRP to **rBoy4AAAAA9qxv7WANSdP5j5y59NP6soJS** before XRP Ledger#96660001 becomes our shareholder, participate in annual dividends.
+Any XRP holder who send 10000 XRP to **rBoy4AAAAA9qxv7WANSdP5j5y59NP6soJS** before XRP Ledger#98880000 becomes our shareholder, participate in annual dividends.

 ### Early bird Plan:
 - First player buys 10 code get 160 XRP(from operating fee) award.